earthsong

 We honor that everyone’s level of financial accessibility is different and subject to various factors.
 If we can further support your accessibility through payment plans, please let us know.

 Donations to this program will be used to assist us in offering scholarships.
 Please consider whether you can give more in order to support the practice of everyone in our community, regardless of financial situation.
-To contribute to our “Sponsor an Attendee ” fund, contact us at info@holisticresistance.com.
+To contribute to our “Sponsor an Attendee ” fund, contact us at info@holisticresistance.com, or cover someone’s ticket via the ticket link.

 • If you have more questions, please contact us and ask!
 We’re happy to chat about your upcoming event experience.